-Romania leads in SEE offshore wind projects and needs ambitious development framework31.
-August 2020. / SEE Energy News
+Romania leads in SEE offshore wind projects and needs ambitious development framework, SEE Energy News

 The Romanian Association for Wind Energy (RWEA) said that wind energy, both onshore and offshore, is one of the foundations on which Europe and its member states will implement the so-called Green Deal, giving society a carbon-neutral future.
 At a time when the energy transition process overlaps with post-coronavirus economic recovery plans, the efficient use of significant renewable resources available across the continent is possible only with a high degree of involvement and know-how, which RWEA is prepared to bring to the national level.